TheAmazingAudioEngine/RealtimeWatchdog/README.markdown

 Without Cocoapods:

 1. Drag *RealtimeWatchdog.xcodeproj* into your project.
-2. Select your app target, open the "Link Binary With Libraries" tab, click the "+" button and select *libRealtimeWatchdog.a*.
+2. Select your app target's Build Settings, open the "Link Binary With Libraries" item, click the "+" button and select *libRealtimeWatchdog.a*.
 Done.

+If you get any errors about implicit depedencies, you may also need to open the "Target Dependencies" item, and add *RealtimeWatchdog* there.

 You can easily disable the monitor by commenting out the `#define REALTIME_WATCHDOG_ENABLED 1` line in `AERealtimeWatchdog.h`.